 At the age of 10, Joe was given a guitar as a gift from his Aunt Josephine “Skipper” Mancuso.
 Aunt Skipper, also know as Laura Tracy and later as Laura Williams, was a beautiful and vivacious jazz and pop singer that performed in several USO world tours as well as at various night clubs throughout the United States from the mid 1960’s through the early 1970’s.
 She was the major driving force behind Joe’s choice to pursue music and an education in music.

-After getting his guitar and a few lessons from Aunt Skipper, Joe began to use his guitar and voice in local talent shows.
-As a pre-teen he began to write his own songs and perform them as well.
-As he grew older, he moved away from the Italian folk songs and into rock and roll.
+After getting his guitar and a few lessons from Aunt Skipper, Joe began to perform with his guitar and voice in local talent shows.
+As a pre-teen he began to write his own songs and perform them in public as well.
+As he grew older, he put together a rock band and began to perform at school dances and clubs.

-One day Aunt skipper she asked Joe, at the time a 17 year old high school student and leader of a really cool rock and roll garage band, “What do you want to study in college?”
+One day Aunt skipper she asked Joe, at the time a 17 year old high school student and garage band front man, “What do you want to study in college?”
 Joe replied, “I want to study medicine and become a doctor, because doctors make a lot of money!”
 She then asked, “What if you had all the money you needed, would you still want to be a doctor?”
 Joe thought for a second and said “Hell no… I would write songs and be a musician!”

 As a direct result of that 2 minute conversation in the kitchen with his Aunt Skipper, Joe found himself graduating nearly 5 years later with a bachelor’s degree in music from Webster University – St. Louis Campus; and the rest is… here it comes… History!
 Well its not quite history yet, we’ll just say its still history in the making.

-Shortly after graduation, Joe founded Audio Arts Recording & Duplication.
+Shortly after graduation from Webster University (where he studied jazz & audio production), Joe founded Audio Arts Recording & Duplication.
 Audio Arts was a small recording studio where Joe and his partners, Sal Mancuso and Pete Knobbe recorded and produced music demos for local St. Louis, MO bands, radio commercials and nationally syndicated radio shows (1990 – 1996).

 In the summer of 1996, Joe got his first regular gig as a Jazz Singer with the Todd Mosby Group.
 Joe performed with Todd on only 3 occasions at C.J.
 Muggs in Clayton, Missouri.
 Soon after this time, Joe and his wife Carla and their 18 month old daughter Chela moved to Portland, Oregon.
-He had sold is recording business to his biggest client, The NBG Radio Network of Portland, Oregon.
+Mancuso sold his recording business to his biggest client, The NBG Radio Network of Portland, Oregon and the family moved across the country.
 Joe would not sing professionally again until February of 2011.

 After only 2 years in Portland, Joe and Carla got homesick and decided to come back home.
 Here is a quote from Joe about his decision to move back home.
 “One very profound moment of my life occurred in Portland.
 I was videotaping my daughter’s 3rd birthday and as I looked through the view finder, it really hit me; I panned from right to left; there was my daughter and then my wife.
-We where singing happy birthday…. and there was no one else there.
-No cousins, uncles, aunts, grandparents; I started to tear up and decided that I would need to get back home soon”.
+We where singing happy birthday… and there was no one else there.
+No brothers, no sisters, cousins, uncles, aunts, grandparents, no mom and dad; I started to tear up and decided at that moment that I would need to get my family back home soon”.

 The family made it back home to St. Louis for the holidays in 1998, and in January of 1999 Joe’s wife gave birth to Joseph Anthony Mancuso (Joe Jr.).
 Around this same time, Joe and his brother Vince started an Internet marketing company, which is now know as WebChurn.com.
 If you need high end web design or Internet marketing… call them :)